trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 4. Execute command: `systemctl stop ceph.target` first on all osds nodes, then on all mons nodes.

 #### 2.4.2.
 Cluster start procedure:
-  * Login to ceph-mon node.
+1. Login to the ceph-mon node.
-  * Authorize as a root: `sudo -i`
+2. Authorize as a root: `sudo -i`
-  * execute: `systemctl start ceph.target` first on all mons nodes, then on all osds nodes.
+3. Execute: `systemctl start ceph.target` first on all mons nodes, then on all osds nodes.
-  * execute: `ceph osd unset noout`.
+4. Execute: `ceph osd unset noout`.

 #### 2.4.3.
 Single node maintenance:
-  * If instance have mon and osd roles:
+If an instance has mon and osd roles:
-    * execute: `ceph osd set noout`
+1. Execute: `ceph osd set noout`
-    * execute command: `systemctl stop ceph.target`
+2. Execute command: `systemctl stop ceph.target`

 ## 3. Platform health, space and performance metrics